magrossi/ca675_project/README.md

 One can provision the application stack to an Ec2 instance through the following steps:

 1. Install and configure the AWS CLI under one of your IAM users in your chosen region, https://aws.amazon.com/cli/
-1. Create a VPC for the Ec2 instnace and take note of its ID, http://docs.aws.amazon.com/cli/latest/reference/ec2/create-vpc.html
+1. Create a VPC for the Ec2 instance and take note of its ID, http://docs.aws.amazon.com/cli/latest/reference/ec2/create-vpc.html
 1. Create a subnet for the VPC and take note of the AZ it was created under, http://docs.aws.amazon.com/cli/latest/reference/ec2/create-subnet.html
 1. Along with the desired instance name, supply the VPC id and subnet's zone to the provisioning script: `NAME=fm-aws VPC_ID=someId ZONE=subnetZoneLetter REGION=someRegion sh deploy.sh -p`
 1. In your Ec2 console you will notice that the according instance has been provisioned under a new 'docker-machine' security group.
 This group's inbound traffic rules should be updated to allow the traffic types HTTP, PostgreSQL and SSH from all sources, http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule